rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/network-layout-communication/_index.md

 unique set of encryption keys and credentials to ensure security.

 {{% notice note %}}
-If you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it as it cannot be fixed, and continue using the platform.
+If you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it.
+As the error cannot be fixed you can continue using the platform.
 {{% /notice %}}

 {{% notice info %}}